-And the Falkland Islands, a geography few of even the most knowledgeable travelers know, rival South Georgia in its gasp-inducing pristine beauty and wildness.
+The thrilling sight of tens of thousands of king penguins greeting you on a single beach in South Georgia!
+And the Falkland Islands, a geography few of even the most knowledgeable travelers know, rival South Georgia in its gaspinducing pristine beauty and wildness.
 While the Falklands boast a human population (3,000 people in total; 2,500 of whom live in the capital, Stanley) the animals-specifically albatross, rockhopper penguins, fur seals and more-vastly outnumber them and constitute a major draw for wildlife enthusiasts and photographers.
-SOUTH GEORGIA & THE FALKLANDS 19 DAYS/16 NIGHTS-ABOARD NATIONAL GEOGRAPHIC EXPLORER PRICING FROM \$17,940 (See pages 48-49 for details.) teeped in Shackleton and whaling lore, covered mostly in glaciers, South Georgia explodes with life: gentoo and king penguins, enormous elephant seals and a thriving fur seal population.
-Here on South Georgia you can observe one of the world's great wildlife spectacles: literally tens of thousands of stately king penguins on a single beach.
+SOUTH GEORGIA AND THE FALKLANDS 19 DAYS/16 NIGHTS-ABOARD NATIONAL GEOGRAPHIC EXPLORER PRICES FROM: \$16,990 to \$35,380 (See page 45 for complete National Geographic Explorer prices.)
+Book by Jan.
+15, 2019 to guarantee prices for Oct.
+2020-Mar.
+2021 departures.
+Steeped in Shackleton and whaling lore, covered mostly in glaciers, South Georgia explodes with life: gentoo and king penguins, enormous elephant seals and a thriving fur seal population.
+Here on South Georgia you can observe VEARS ARCIVE one of the world's great wildlife spectacles: literally tens of thousands of stately king penguins on a single beach.
 The Falkland Islands are equally impressive, with colonies of nesting albatross and rockhopper penguins.
 This British Territory also adds a human element, with remote settlements and people living off the land.
-TRAVEL WITH EXPERTS Dr. Joe MacInnis is an undersea scientist whose pioneering research earned him his nation's highest honor-the Order of Canada.
+EXPEDITION HIGHLIGHTS - ► Weather permitting, hike in the footsteps of Sir Ernest Shackleton's fated Imperial Trans-Antarctica Expedition aboard Endurance. - ► See stately king penguins-literally tens of thousands on a single beach in South Georgia. - Observe magnificent black-browed albatross in the Falklands, and see Magellanic penguins peeking from their burrows. - Paddle a kayak amid curious fur seals, and Zodiac cruise in South Georgia's isolated bays. - You'll have the special opportunity to fly by private charter from the Falklands to Santiago, eliminating the sea crossing one-way. - Two days prior in warm Buenos Aires?
+Or time post-voyage at Easter Island?
+Call or visit expeditions.com/southgeorgiaext TRAVEL WITH EXPERTS John Francis Marine biologist and former VP for Research, Conservation and Exploration at National Geographic.
+Mar.
+6, 2019 Dr. Joe MacInnis is an undersea scientist whose pioneering research earned him his nation's highest honor-the Order of Canada.
 Oct.
-23, 2019

-Wildlife filmmaker Bertie Gregory recently worked on a new National Geographic digital series based on South Georgia.
+23, 2019 Wildlife filmmaker Bertie Gregory is currently working on a new National Geographic digital series based on South Georgia.
 Oct.
 23, 2019

-EXPEDITION HIGHLIGHTS - ► Weather permitting, hike in the footsteps of Sir Ernest Shackleton's fated Imperial Trans-Antarctica Expedition. - ► See stately king penguins-literally tens of thousands on a single beach in South Georgia. - ► Observe magnificent black-browed albatross in the Falklands, and see Magellanic penguins peeking from their burrows. - ▶ Paddle a kayak amid curious fur seals, and Zodiac cruise in South Georgia's isolated bays. - ➤ You'll have the special opportunity to fly by private charter from the Falklands to Santiago, eliminating the sea crossing one-way. - ► Two days prior in warm Buenos Aires?
-Or time post-voyage at Easter Island?
-Call or visit expeditions.com/southgeorgiaext King penguin colony, South Georgia.